Dotneteer/kliveide/docs/_posts/getting-started/2020-08-01-use-the-emulator.md

 > *Note*: As a reference, my computer has an AMD Ryzen 7 2700 CPU with 3.2GHz and 16GB RAM.
 This configuration allows running ZX Spectrum with the 24 clock multiplier.

 Though the clock multiplier function increases the CPU speed, it does not affect other hardware components.
-For example, when you run ZX Spectrum 48 with an increased CPU clock, the ULA still uses 14 Mhz as its clock frequency.
+For example, when you run ZX Spectrum 48 with an increased CPU clock, the ULA still uses 14 MHz as its clock frequency.

 > *Note*: When the status bar is on, it displays the emulated clock frequency using the base frequency and the selected multiplier.